MarekMaslanka/deku/README.md

  - Functions marked as `__init`, `__exit` and `notrace` are not supported.
  - Functions that uses jump labels/static keys are not supported yet.
  - KLP relocations for non-unique symbols in modules are not supported yet.
- - Functions containing `__read_mostly` are not supported yet.
- - Optimized functions with the `.cold` suffix are not supported yet.
  - Functions with non-unique name in the object file are not supported yet.
- - Kernel configurations with the CONFIG_OBJTOOL for stack validation are not supported yet.
+ - Kernel configurations with the CONFIG_OBJTOOL for stack validation are not fully supported yet.